-- Voltage: If the object is a node, a complex node voltage is selected.
+- All: This lists all available variables for the component clicked on. - Voltage: If the object is a node, a complex node voltage is selected.
 If the object is a two-lead component, the complex voltage across the component is selected.
 If the mouse probes between two leads of a three or four lead active device, the lead-to-lead differential complex voltage is selected.
 Hold the Shift key down and probe on two nodes to get differential voltage. - Current: If the object is a two-lead component, the complex current through the component is selected.
-If the mouse probes on a lead of a three or four lead active device, the complex current into the lead is selected. - Inoise: This selects a plot of noise, regardless of where the mouse is clicked.
-Inoise is referenced to the input source specified in the Noise Input field of the Analysis Limits dialog box (F9). - Power: If the mouse probes on a component, it plots the AC power dissipated (PD), generated (PG), or stored (PS) in that component.
+If the mouse probes on a lead of a three or four lead active device, the complex current into the lead is selected. - Power: If the mouse probes on a component, it plots the AC power dissipated (PD), generated (PG), or stored (PS) in that component.
 If the component has more than one of these, a list appears allowing selection.
+Clicking off a component, in the schematic background, lets you select one of the total power terms, PGT (total generated power), PST (total stored power), or PDT (total dissipated power). - Conductance: This plots the complex conductance for two-terminal parts. - Impedance: This plots the complex impedance for two-terminal parts, such as resistors, capacitors, inductors, diodes, and sources.
+Clicking on an AC source driving a network plots the network's complex input impedance.
+Clicking on a passive element like a capacitor plots its complex impedance.
+If the capacitor uses a MODEL attribute and has parasitic elements, these are also included in the impedance. - Inoise: This selects a plot of input noise, regardless of where the mouse is clicked.
+Inoise is referenced to the input source specified in the Noise Input field of the Analysis Limits dialog box (F9).
+This option is disabled if any non-noise term has been plotted.
-Clicking off a component, in the schematic background, lets you select one of the total power terms, PGT (total generated power), PST (total stored power), or PDT (total dissipated power). - Onoise: This selects a plot of noise, regardless of where the mouse is clicked.
-Onoise is referenced to the output node name specified in the Noise Output field of the Analysis Limits dialog box (F9). - Frequency: This selects the sweep frequency variable. - Magnitude: This plots the magnitude of the probe variable. - Magnitude(dB): This plots the decibel magnitude of the probe variable.
-It is the default operator. - Phase: This plots the phase of the probe variable. - Group Delay: This plots the group delay of the probe variable.

-• Real Part: This plots the real part of the probe variable.

-• Imag Part: This plots the imaginary part of the probe variable.

-• Linear: This selects a linear scale.

-• Log: This selects a log scale.
+- Onoise: This selects a plot of output noise, regardless of where the mouse is clicked.
+Onoise is referenced to the output node name specified in the Noise Output field of the Analysis Limits dialog box (F9).
+This option is disabled if any non-noise term has been plotted. - Frequency: This selects the sweep frequency variable. - Magnitude: This plots the magnitude of the probe variable. - Magnitude(dB): This plots the decibel magnitude of the probe variable.
+It is the default operator. - Phase: This plots the phase of the probe variable. - Group Delay: This plots the group delay of the probe variable. - Real Part: This plots the real part of the probe variable. - Imag Part: This plots the imaginary part of the probe variable. - Linear: This selects a linear scale. - Log: This selects a log scale.